fkeck/metabeta/README.md

 ### Analyses

 Scripts can be found in the `/R` directory.
 They are organized in separated modules but all the analyses can be ran from the master script `run_all.R`.
-The execution time is around 5-10 minutes on a standard laptop.
+The execution time for the main results is around 5-10 minutes on a standard laptop.

 Once the analyses are completed, the results can be found in the active session and the figures can be found in the `results` folder.